-- (a) Definition.
-For purposes of this section and the Federal Regulations, the following definition applies: - (1) "Source Of Ignition" means devices or equipment that, because of their modes of use or operation, can provide sufficient thermal energy to ignite flammable mixtures and will permit the propagation of flame away from them. - (b) Service Regulators shall be installed aboveground only. - (c) Service Regulators shall not be located belowground after January 1, 2036. - (d) Any customer's piping being supplied through a Service Regulator shall be protected by a suitable safety device to prevent the development of pressures more than: - (1) two pounds per square inch gauge for Service Regulators designed to deliver Gas at Low Pressure; or - (2) the limits established pursuant to 49 CFR 192.201(a)(2), as amended from time to time, for Service Regulators designed to deliver Gas at High Pressure. - (e) On or before January 1, 2030, Service Regulator vent outlets shall be located at least: - (1) 12 inches to the side and 18 inches above and below any building opening; - (2) 3 feet in any direction from any exterior Source Of Ignition; and - (3) 5 feet in any direction from any forced air intake.
+- (a) For purposes of this section and the Federal Regulations, "Source Of Ignition" means any device or equipment that, because of its mode of use or operation, may provide sufficient thermal energy to ignite flammable mixtures and permits the propagation of flame away from such device or equipment. - (b) Service Regulators shall be installed above-ground only. - (c) Service Regulators shall not be located below-ground after January 1, 2037. - (d) Any customer's piping that is being supplied through a Service Regulator shall be protected by a suitable safety device to prevent the development of pressures in excess of: - (1) two pounds per square inch gauge for Service Regulators designed to deliver Gas at Low Pressure; or - (2) the limits established pursuant to 49 CFR 192.201(a)(2), as amended from time to time, for Service Regulators designed to deliver Gas at High Pressure. - (e) Not later than January 1, 2031, Service Regulator vent outlets shall be located at least: - (1) 12 inches to the side and 18 inches above and below any building opening; - (2) 3 feet in any direction from any exterior Source Of Ignition; and - (3) 5 feet in any direction from any forced air intake.